jacksleight/coast/examples/sitemap/README.md

 # Sitemap

-Example usage of the XML sitemap component.
+Example usage of the sitemap component.